shillontheroad/makers-jam/README.md

 Welcome to MakersJam Mozilla Club OnTheRoad project.
 The project welcomes educators, tinkerers, librarians, museum educators, artists, designers, coders, Mozilla club leaders/participants and  parents.
 Mozilla Club Switzerland started in January 2016.
 After over a year of successful experimentation and trying to capture the spirit of MozFest, MakersJam is heading out on the road.
 Check out our story here at <a href="https://learningfreewheel.wordpress.com/">the learningfreewheel blog</a>.
 Our club members captured the essence of the club:

 <b>MakersJam </b>
 <i>"Mix things up that people don't normally go together to create something amazing
 that people don't normally associate together."</i>

 <b>The Jam</b>
 <i>"The freedom to play whatever you feel like playing by listening to others"</i>

 ## Contributing

-Thanks for your interest in contributing to MakersJam!
-There are many ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) to see how you can contribute to the MakersJam!
-<a href="https://learning.mozilla.org/en-US/web-literacy">Web Literacy Map</a>
+Let's create a manifesto for making <a href="https://learning.mozilla.org/en-US/web-literacy">Web Literacy Map</a> part of school curriculum.

 ## Participation Guidelines